One of the main goals of starting the keto diet is to get your body into a metabolic state known as ketosis.

 6. Bad Breath

-Halitosis is one of the side effects that I do not like with the ketogenic diet.
+Halitosis is one of the side effects that I do not like with the keto diet.

 It’s no fun waking up and wondering what died in your mouth.